USEPA/WNTR/documentation/hydraulics.rst

 .. doctest::

     >>> for name, node in wn.junctions():
-    ...     node.nominal_pressure = 21.097 # 30 psi
+    ...     node.nominal_pressure = 21.097 # 30 psi = 21.097 psi
-    ...     node.minimum_pressure = 3.516 # 5 psi
+    ...     node.minimum_pressure = 3.516 # 5 psi = 3.516 psi

 .. _leak_model:

 Leak model
 -------------------------

-The WNTRSimulator includes the ability to add leaks to the network.
+The WNTRSimulator includes the ability to add leaks to the network using a leak model.
+As such, emitter coefficients defined in the water network model options are not used by the WNTRSimulator.
+Users interested in using the EpanetSimulator to model leaks can still do so by defining emitter coefficients.
+Note, that the emitter coefficient cannot be modified using the WNTR API, and can only be modified within the EPANET INP file.

-The leak is modeled with a general form of the equation proposed by Crowl and Louvar [CrLo02]_ where the mass flow rate of fluid through the hole is expressed as:
+When using the WNTRSimulator, leaks are modeled with a general form of the equation proposed by Crowl and Louvar [CrLo02]_ where the mass flow rate of fluid through the hole is expressed as:

 .. math::